Goruchie/TPFinalNivel2_Gualtero/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank [Max Sar Fernández](https://github.com/msarfernandez) for teaching me C# and ADO.NET, without him, this App couldn't exist.
+I want to thank [Max Sar Fernández](https://github.com/msarfernandez) for teaching me C# and ADO.NET, without him, this App couldn't exist.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>